beatngu13/cljs-praxisboerse/README.md

     This will give you a  Hoplon development setup with:
     - auto compilation on file changes
     - audible warning for compilation success or failures
-    - auto reload the html page on changes
+    - auto reload the HTML page on changes
     - Clojurescript REPL

-2. Go to [http://localhost:8000][1] in your browser.
-You should see "Hello, Hoplon!".
+2. Go to [http://localhost:8000](http://localhost:8000) in your browser.
+You should see the application's landing page.

 3. If you edit and save a file, the task will recompile the code and reload the browser to show the updated version.

 ### Production